Prevention and management of neonatal herpes simplex virus infections

 - Oral ACV is contraindicated for the acute treatment of NHSV because drugs levels are too low.
 Levels from oral ACV are only high enough for suppressive therapy.

 - Suppressive therapy with oral ACV (300 mg/m2 per dose administered three times per day) should be given for six months to infants with CNS disease.
 A tool for calculating body surface area can be found at: www.csgnetwork.com/bsacalc.html.
 Data are less convincing for SEM or disseminated disease, but suppressive therapy may still be offered.

-- Follow-up is necessary to detect and manage adverse effects related to suppressive ACV treatment as well as for the neurodevelomental sequelae of NHSV.
+- Follow-up is necessary to detect and manage adverse effects related to suppressive ACV treatment as well as for the neurodevelopmental sequelae of NHSV.
 Complete blood count, and urea and creatinine levels should be checked monthly for adverse effects, and the dose of ACV adjusted for growth.
 Infants should be followed in a program that enables their evaluation for the neurodevelopmental, ophthalmological and aural consequences of NHSV infection.

 Preventing NHSV infections

-Strategies to prevent NHSV, including the identification of high-risk pregnancies, Cesarean delivery, maternal antiviral therapy, and anticipatory guidance for prospective mothers and partners, are largely beyond the scope of this statement.
+Strategies to prevent NHSV, including the identification of high-risk pregnancies, Caesarean delivery, maternal antiviral therapy, and anticipatory guidance for prospective mothers and partners, are largely beyond the scope of this statement.
 However, the following recommendations are especially pertinent to special care nurseries and neonatal intensive care units.

 General infection control measures

 Comprehensive infection control guidelines are available, but three specific target groups warrant attention here: